 Hope this helps!

-sherri from SHERRIAMOURposted about 3 years ago
+sherri from SHERRIAMOURposted over 3 years ago

 I had an English professor you would have loved.
 He felt as if the best writing wasn’t always grammatically correct but came from the heart.
-I mean, yea he taught us how to use and improve writing skills and all…it just wasn’t a life or death thing.posted about 3 years ago
+I mean, yea he taught us how to use and improve writing skills and all…it just wasn’t a life or death thing.posted over 3 years ago

 When I’m stuck, I usually just start writing like it’s my diary (with out the too in-depth details).
 I feel as if, when writing, if it comes from the heart, and flows it’s better for someone to read.
 And one trick that I use for myself; try to flow into different topics as best as you can.
 Things such as: however, therefor, also, including, on the other hand, etc, are great for keeping the ideas going!

 And my blog is: http://alittleburdtoldme.blogspot.com/ (feel free to check it out!)